dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    + Uploaded verisons of "Important Dates" that includes color codes
    - Uploaded "Select a Widget", "Customize 'My Courses'", and "Customize 'Important Dates'" for Customize Page

-   The next step is to create a design for the mobile version and to create the customization page for "Tools" and "Online Synchronous" widget.
+   <br>The next step is to create a design for the mobile version and to create the customization page for "Tools" and "Online Synchronous" widget.

   </details>